SVijayB/PyJects/Safe-Haven/README.md

 Now, copy the address of the folder you created earlier and paste it in the application.

-Next, the application asks where you would like to create your secure folder.
+Next, the application asks where you want to create your secure folder.
 Give it the address of the folder you want to save it to.
 Eg: `C:\Users\Username\Desktop`.

 Now, when it asks for a password, provide a password that is atleast 3 characters in length.<br>
 **Note** : Password has to be an integer.